Go to the Students section

 Dissatisfaction over mark or grade

 Academic Appeals Regulations

 Note: Any academic appeal must be submitted by the student to the Student Disputes team within two months of the decision/mark being published.
 An academic appeal must be based on one of three grounds, irregularity in conduct of assessment, bias or administrative error.
 Disagreement with academic judgement are specifically excluded.
-Ill-health or other mitigating circumstances should be raised through the Mitigating Circumstances Regulations.
+Ill-health or other mitigating circumstances should be raised through the Exceptional Circumstances Procedure.

 The Module Leader or Subject Co-ordinator for feedback about the mark.
-For authoritative advice about the procedures, contact Student Disputes in Student Central.
+For authoritative advice about the procedures, contact the Student Investigation and Resolution Team.
 For independent advice about the procedures and about student's specific concerns, contact Brookes Union.